-Any gain or loss arising on the sale of an investment property is recognised when the control of the asset is passed on to the buyer, which normally coincides with the settlement of the contract for sale.
-Under the old accounting standard, the gain was only recognised when the risk and rewards had been transferred to the buyer.
+Any gain or loss arising on the sale of an investment property is recognised when the significant risks and rewards of ownership have been transferred to the purchaser and where there is no continuing management involvement, which normally coincides with settlement of the contract for sale.
 The gain or loss is calculated as the difference between the net disposal proceeds and the carrying amount of the asset.

-B3 Expenses
+B3 EXPENSES